ricartebarros/bitcoin-input/README.md

     $(function(){

-        setupBitcoinInput(); //adds validation filter on all inputs that "are" btc_amount class
+        setupBitcoinInput(); //adds validation filter on all inputs that "are" am_btc_input class

         $('#bt_check_input').click(function(){